Skip to Content

 When you apply

-• Once the University Personal Learning Statement has been reviewed, and if it meets the criteria, successful applicants will be given a Conditional Offer
+• Once the University Personal Learning Statement and Reference have been reviewed, and if they meet the criteria, successful applicants will be given a Conditional Offer based on HNC outcome.

 • You will be informed of the outcome of the selection process by email once we have received confirmation that you can meet all of the admission requirements/criteria and this may not be until the end of June as we need to wait until Graded Units are awarded.